freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 Map ROM solenoids to `magnet_coil` in the [Coil Manager](../../editor/coil-manager.md).
 The `ball_held` switch can be used by game logic when a table needs explicit confirmation that a ball is held.

+Some ROMs pulse-width-modulate (PWM) their magnet coils to vary grip — Iron Man, for example, drives its magnets at partial strength.
+When the gamelogic engine reports a modulated coil (PinMAME does this for WPC/SAM ROMs), the magnet scales its authored **Strength** by the duty cycle, so a coil held at 50% produces half the pull rather than full-or-nothing.
+Plain on/off coils leave the authored strength unchanged.
+The scaling multiplies the authored value, so set **Strength** to the full-power grip you want at 100% duty.

 ## Force Profiles

 ### VPX Compatible